Centers, Institutes and Programs

-Director: Lisa Monteggia The Vanderbilt Brain Institute (VBI) was founded in 1999 as a transinstitutional entity to oversee and facilitate the extensive neuroscience-related endeavors carried out at Vanderbilt University.
-As such, the primary missions of the VBI are to promote research, education and training in the brain-related disciplines at Vanderbilt, with the stated goal of fostering excellence in each of these arenas.
+The Vanderbilt Brain Institute was founded in 1999 as a transinstitutional entity to oversee and facilitate the extensive neuroscience-related endeavors carried out at Vanderbilt University.
+As such, the VBI's primary missions are to promote research, education, and training in the brain-related disciplines, and its stated goal is to foster excellence in each of these arenas.

 Center for Structural Biology

-Director: Borden Lacy The Vanderbilt Center for Structural Biology (CSB) is part of a major transinstitutional initiative started in the year 2000.
-The initiative was designed to significantly upgrade the capabilities in Structural Biology at Vanderbilt by bringing additional faculty and state-of-the-art instrumentation to campus.
+The Vanderbilt Center for Structural Biology is part of a major transinstitutional initiative started in the year 2000.
+The initiative was designed to significantly upgrade the capabilities in structural biology at Vanderbilt by bringing additional faculty and state-of-the-art instrumentation to campus.
 The CSB was developed to promote the broad use of structural biology approaches in all life science research and to provide a focal point that bridges medicine and biology to math, chemistry, and physics.

 Mass Spectrometry Research Center

-Director: Richard Caprioli The mission of the Mass Spectrometry Research Center (MSRC) is to bring state-of-the-art mass spectrometry expertise, methodology, and instrumentation to the research and clinical infrastructure of the Vanderbilt University Medical Center.
+The mission of the Mass Spectrometry Research Center is to bring state-of-the-art mass spectrometry expertise, methodology, and instrumentation to the research and clinical infrastructure of Vanderbilt University.

 Program in the Molecular Basis of Genetic Diseases

-Director: Hassane Mchaourab Vanderbilt University’s Program in the Molecular Basis of Genetic Diseases is a trans-institutional initiative to establish experimental and computational platforms to translate genetic discoveries into an understanding of the underlying molecular changes in protein structure, function and dynamics eventually culminating in the identification of therapeutic targets and strategies.
-The vision of this program is to catalyze connections, collaborations, and cross-talk between clinicians, geneticists and basic scientists, thereby creating teams focused on understanding the relationships between genes and phenotypes.
+The Program in the Molecular Basis of Genetic Diseases is a trans-institutional initiative designed to establish experimental and computational platforms to translate genetic discoveries into an understanding of the underlying molecular changes in protein structure, function, and dynamics, eventually culminating in the identification of therapeutic targets and strategies.
+The vision of this program is to catalyze connections, collaborations, and cross-talk between clinicians, geneticists, and basic scientists, thereby creating teams focused on understanding the relationships between genotypes and phenotypes.

 Quantitative Systems Biology Center

-Director: Vito Quaranta The Center for Quantitative Systems Biology (QSB Center) is a campus-wide center with a mission to transform systems biology into a sustainable program of excellence at Vanderbilt University.
+The Quantitative Systems Biology Center is a campus-wide center with a mission to transform systems biology into a sustainable program of excellence at Vanderbilt University.
 Its specific goals are to support the Vanderbilt systems biology community by enhancing research, education, and training in mixed approaches requiring mathematical modeling and experimentation.

 Warren Center for Neuroscience Drug Discovery

-Director: Craig Lindsley The Warren Center for Neuroscience Drug Discovery (WCNDD) extends traditional academic pursuits in basic science to take the most exciting advances in our understanding of human disease and drug targets to a point where these breakthroughs can directly impact patient care.
-By incorporating the highest level of drug discovery into academic research, the Center is able to advance the most exciting scientific breakthroughs beyond the lab and toward the development of patentable and marketable drugs suited for clinical studies.
+The Warren Center for Neuroscience Drug Discovery extends traditional academic pursuits in basic science to a point where breakthroughs-brought about by increasing our understanding of human disease and drug targets-can directly impact patient care.
+By incorporating the highest level of drug discovery into academic research, the center is able to advance the most exciting scientific breakthroughs beyond the lab toward the development of patentable and marketable drugs suited for clinical studies.